Toggle Contrast

 Online Safety

-The internet is now an integral part of children and young people’s lives; a multitude of devices provide access to a wide range of information, opportunities for instant communication and social networking.
+The internet is an integral part of children and young people’s lives; a multitude of devices provide access to a wide range of information, opportunities for instant communication and social networking.
 This can offer an opportunity for inclusivity, creativity and exploration of different roles and identities.

-The internet can benefit children and young peoples’ education and social development, but it can also present several risks.
+The internet can benefit children and young peoples’ education and social development, but it can also present many risks.
 It is important that children and young people are empowered to protect themselves from risks they may encounter and are able to safely manage their lives online as well as offline.
 Children, young people and families are often unaware that they are as much at risk online as they are in the real world, and may not be aware of the actions they can take to protect themselves.
 The educational and social benefits of the internet should be promoted, but that this should be balanced against the need to safeguard children.

 HSCP eSafety Statement